How to make a viht (those branches we beat ourselves with in the sauna)

 For my partner Anni and I, we consulted her grandmother then took a road trip down to her forest in Viljandimaa when she said the time was right.

-We also asked for advice from Eda Veeroja — Estonia’s wisest saunamaster and the owner of Mooska farm in Võrumaa.
+We also asked for advice from Eda Veeroja — Estonia’s wisest saunamaster and the owner of Mooska farm in Võrumaa, which we’ve written about in more detail here.
 She gave us a great tip to look out for linden blossoming.

 If you don’t have access to a private forest then you can also go to a public forest and do this.
-Estonia’s Forest Act allows you to collect branches there as long as you respect the forest and do no harm to the trees.
+Estonia’s Forest Act allows you to collect branches there as long as you respect the forest and do no harm to the longer term growth of the trees you take from.
 We’ll show you how to do that.

 Step 2: Carefully gather your forest materials